Sadly, No Rod or Todd in Sight

 July 24, 2009

-Why mention this on this, my random 129th museum way out in far-flung northern Woodbury?
+Why mention this on this page, my 129th museum in the Flanders section of Woodbury?
 Because every once in a while I have an experience with Damian that is just wonderful beyond words.
 Fortune smiled on us during our visit – and I can’t give enough credit to the staff at Flanders.

 On top of that, I found a museum here I never knew about previously – the Buz Russell Museum of Farm Life & Antique Tools!
 Who says Christmas doesn’t come but once a year?